breezyaloo123/JenkinsDemo/README.md

 # JenkinsDemo

-This project allow us to Test Github webhook with jenkins
+This project allow us to Test Github webhook with jenkins and also with pipeline